Healthcare science assistants and associates

 There are no set entry requirements to become a healthcare science assistant.
 Employers usually expect good literacy, numeracy and IT skills.
 They may ask for GCSEs, or equivalent level 2 vocational qualification.

 You may be able to enter a healthcare science assistant role through an apprenticeship at level 2.

 For healthcare science associate positions, you're likely to need A levels (including at least one science) or relevant level 3 vocational qualifications in healthcare science and some relevant experience of working in healthcare science.
-Apprenticeships at level 4 are under development for healthcare science associates.
+Level 4 apprenticeships for healthcare science associates have been approved.